dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3318: Blur in reporting integrity raises concerns in media.
+### T3318: The line between information and entertainment is increasingly blurred.

 |Support|
 |---|